gabrieleara/nfv-testperf/src/testapp/README.md

 To build this application, DPDK must be installed in the system and the `RTE_SDK` exported environment variable must be set.

-In addition, to install this application in the desired `rootfs` the `DIR_ROOTFS` exported environment variable must be set too.
+In addition, to install this application in the desired `rootfs` the `NFV_PATH` exported environment variable must be set too.

 ## Application structure